kaancorum-git/my-java-project/README.md

 This project is a simple Java application that demonstrates basic functionality and integration with CI/CD tools like Jenkins and GitHub Actions.

 ## Features
-- Prints "Hello, World!" and "Hello World 2" to the console.
+- Prints "Hello, World!" and "Hello World a211" to the console.
 - Includes a `Jenkinsfile` for CI/CD automation with Jenkins.
-- Configured with a GitHub Actions workflow for automated builds.
+- Configured with GitHub Actions workflows for:
+  - Automated builds (`build.yml`).
+  - Versioning and tagging (`versioning.yml`).

 ## Prerequisites
 To run this project, you need: